smithWEBtek/breyanna-vass/capture_media/README.md

 **Capture Media**

 This app will allow you to keep record of appointments to get your picture taken.
-You can can schedule a day to have your appointment and choose how many pictures you want.
+You can schedule a day to have your appointment and choose how many pictures you want.

 **Installation**